d12frosted/elpa-mirror/melpa/firstly-search-readme.txt

 M-x customize-group RET firstly-search-bookmarks

 Note:
-C-n and C-p used during searching as C-s and C-r
+C-n and C-p is used during searching as C-s and C-r

-Many functions use text properties, to find properties use:
-  M-: (print (text-properties-at (point)))

 How it works: